pulumi/compliance-policies/docs/public/index.md

 management to the next level.

 With a comprehensive coverage of AWS, Azure, Google, and Kubernetes, our Premium Policies provide an enhanced level of control and governance over your cloud resources.
-Currently available for JavaScript and TypeScript, with plans to expand to other languages in the future,Pulumi Premium Policies empower you to enforce best practices, security standards, cost control and compliance requirements seamlessly within your infrastructure-as-code workflows.
+Although Premium Policies are currently available in JavaScript and TypeScript, they can be used with Pulumi stacks written in any language.
+Pulumi Premium Policies empower you to enforce best practices, security standards, cost control and compliance requirements seamlessly within your infrastructure-as-code workflows.

 If you're not yet familiar with Policy as Code, read more about it [here](https://www.pulumi.com/docs/using-pulumi/crossguard/).